Kirlovon/aloedb/README.md

 <br>

 ### Helpers
-This module contains helper functions that will make it easier to write and read search queries.
+This module contains helper functions that will make it easier to write search queries.

  ```typescript
  // Importing database & helpers